Work Efficiently While Reducing Time, Cost, and Stress

 Museums are busy places, and you may have more tasks to complete than hours in the day.
 It’s easy to feel cut off from other departments in your museum, and silo mentality can hurt both your department and projects.
 When your tasks require cross-department collaboration, you can find your busy schedule makes it impossible to connect with other team members.

 From curators to conservators, everyone uses the same collection data.
-Our seven tips will help improve the state of your organization’s collection care by working with an integrated museum system.
+Our seven tips will help improve the state of your organization’s collection care by working with integrated museum software.
 The right software can simplify workflows, improve inefficient methods of communication, and provide information faster, all while saving time, money, and reducing stress.
 So whether you’re archiving photography for preservation or caring for delicate glass or ceramics, there are many reasons to choose this type of system.
 Here are a few that top the list:

 1. Better Reporting

 2. Reduced Mistakes

 Keeping clean data is paramount for your staff and museum collection care.
 When data must be entered multiple times into more than one system, by multiple people, it creates opportunities for mistakes.
 Add in multi-department workflows and it’s a full blown recipe for human error.
 Having one point for data entry allows you to reduce your busy-work while minimizing the need for data cleanup.

 3. Time and Cost Savings

 When you rely on multiple software systems, third party integration fees seem to crop up every time you add a new tool to your kit.
 Unfortunately, most of those integrations don’t work properly, leaving you frustrated as you add “troubleshoot the integration” to your to-do list.
 Using integrated museum software eliminates the need to manage those frustrating and expensive third-party integrations, because all of your data is beautifully stored in one central location.